rot256/git-ring/README.md

   (i.e. all the types supported by Github).
 - Perfectly deniability: <br>
   The real signers identity is hidden even if the adversary get access to private keys or break the cryptography.
-- Easily prove membership among Github/Gitlab users (by supplying the usernames).
+- Easily prove membership among Github/Gitlab users.
-- Easily prove membership of a Github Organization (extension of above).
+- Easily prove membership of a Github Organization.
 - Supports Github credentials to provide access to hidden organizations / private members.
 - Manually include SSH keys in the ring.
 - Cross platform.